art-orient/textcomponent/README.md

-This task implements text processing using the Composite design pattern.
+This task implements text processing using the Composite and Chain of Responsibility design patterns.